zeroc-ice/ice-demos/php/Ice/hello/README.md

     ```

 5) In a command window on the Web server host, start a hello server.
    You can use a server from any Ice language mapping.
+If you want to
+   get started quickly, we recommend using the Python server.

 6) Start a Web browser and open the client page to begin using the
    demo.
 Note that support for secure invocations via SSL are disabled